craigfrancis/php-is-literal-rfc/readme.txt

 $db->query($sql);
 </code>

 If a developer changed the literal //'ASC'// to //$_GET['order']//, the error raised by //$db->query()// would not be clear where the mistake was made.
-Whereas using //literal_combine()// highlights the issue exactly where it happened:
+Whereas using //literal_combine()// highlights exactly where the issue happened:

 <code php>
 $sql = literal_combine($sql, ' ORDER BY name ', $sortOrder);